'Tremendous pent-up demand': U.S. border reopens to Canadian land travelers | Business

 'Tremendous pent-up demand': U.S. border reopens to Canadian land travelers

-On Friday Chief Public Health Officer Theresa Tam said the testing requirement was "actively being looked at."
-The Public Health Agency of Canada did not immediately respond to questions about what might influence such a decision.
+"There's dueling obligations at play" between wanting to maintain public health requirements and facilitate border crossings, he said.
 According to Statistics Canada, three-quarters of Canadian trips to the United States in 2019 were by car.

 - Country:

-Canadian travelers, particularly retirees headed to U.S. sunspots, flocked to the U.S. land border on Monday to drive across for the first time in 20 months, although testing requirements could dampen short-stay travel.
-The United States first imposed a travel ban in early 2020 in response to the coronavirus pandemic, barring access to most non-U.S. citizens traveling from 33 countries - including China, India and much of Europe - and restricting overland entry from Mexico and Canada.
+A steady stream of Canadian visitors, particularly retirees headed to U.S. sun spots, crossed the U.S. border by car on Monday for the first time in 20 months as Washington lifted travel restrictions.

+Traffic was heavy at times at some U.S. border posts such as Bluewater Bridge, Michigan near Sarnia, Ontario, and Champlain, New York, near Quebec.
+But lines overall appeared to be moving steadily.
+The United States imposed a travel ban in early 2020 in response to the coronavirus pandemic, barring access to most non-U.S. citizens traveling from 33 countries - including China, India and much of Europe - and restricting overland entry from Mexico and Canada.

-On Monday, packed intercontinental flights touched down https://www.reuters.com/world/us/international-travellers-head-united-states-flights-reopen-2021-11-08, while the U.S. land borders with Mexico https://www.reuters.com/world/americas/us-mexico-border-reopens-after-20-months-covid-disruption-2021-11-08 and Canada also saw families reunite.
+On Monday, packed intercontinental flights touched down, while the U.S. land borders with Mexico and Canada also saw families reunite.
 "This whole half of my life has been missing for almost two years," said Janet Simoni, who lives in London, Ontario and whose husband lives on the other side of the U.S.-Canada border near Detroit, Michigan.

-Normally they see each other on weekends and vacation together but for almost two years they were separated.
-The two missed major milestones including a graduation and funeral, she said.
+The two had missed major milestones including a graduation and funeral, she said.
 The news of the border's reopening unleashed "tremendous pent-up demand," said Marty Firestone, whose travel insurance agency saw business up 25% last month compared to October 2019 - much of it from snowbirds.

-"When the announcement came out (that the U.S. border was opening) they were like, 'I'm out of here.'"
-Most travelers are required to show proof of vaccination in both directions.
-Some U.S. states also require a negative COVID-19 test.
-Canada requires a negative PCR test.
+Meanwhile the Canada Border Services Agency is bracing for an influx of returning Canadian land travelers who may be unfamiliar with the rules, said Michael Prosia, an official in the agency's southern Ontario region.
+"There's dueling obligations at play" between wanting to maintain public health requirements and facilitate border crossings, he said.

 According to Statistics Canada, three-quarters of Canadian trips to the United States in 2019 were by car.
-That year Canadians made 21.5 million same-day car trips across the border.
+That year Canadians made 21.5 million car trips across the border that involved less than a day's stay.
+Kristy Kennedy, an official at North Country Chamber of Commerce in northern New York, watched a live video feed of the border crossing at Champlain, New York on Monday morning.

+"Having seen it just so bare at the border for 20 months, I was curious. ...
+I wanted to log in and see if that relationship was as strong as it always has been," she said.
+"And I think the two-hour wait and the two-mile-long lines of cars spoke volumes."
+The border reopening means a lot for her region, she said - just about every aspect of its economy is positively affected by the reopening.
+But now, she said, her organization is pushing for Canada's PCR test requirement to be lifted.

+"We've had a few people say, 'Until that's lifted, we really can't come down to Plattsburg," a city in northern New York.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)